NASARace/race-odin/doc/manual/prerequisites.md

-# Check Prerequisites for Building and Running RACE-ODIN
+# Check Prerequisites for RACE-ODIN

 If this is the first time you install RACE or RACE-ODIN you have to check or get a number of prerequisites, namely: